burlachenkok/exploring-python3/python3-note.md

 * In total it was `575` accesses to Windows Registry
 * In total it was `7982` accesses to File System
 * Number of sent and received bytes across the network: `0`
 * From the analysis of operations duration the most time is spent on File I/O access, which unfortunately has no relation to `numpy` itself.
-Rather than that these files are dynamic libraries that are required to support Python interpreter by itself.
+Rather than that, these files are dynamic libraries that are required to support the Python interpreter by itself.
 * The interactive session during its run has used `27` Megabytes of physical DRAM.
 * The interpreter first carried approximately `4500` file operations, and after that, it carried `3400` file operations.
 * Interactive session during its run has used `500` Megabytes of virtual committed memory.
-The pretty horrible aspect is that this memory once Numpy has been imported is not freed in any way.
+The pretty horrible aspect is that this memory, once Numpy has been imported, is not freed in any way.
 This virtual memory is committed by the process.

-If open VMMap it's possible to observe that after `import numpy` the 66 MBytes is a memory dedicated to images (i.e. executable file `python.exe` interpreter and loaded dynamic libraries).
-The committed `500` Megabytes are private data specific for your interpreter, for `numpy`, and for libraries under which the Python interpreter and `numpy` depend.
+If we open VMMap, it's possible to observe that after `import numpy`, the 66 MBytes is a memory dedicated to images (i.e., executable file `python.exe` interpreter and loaded dynamic libraries).
+The committed 500 Megabytes are private data specific for your interpreter, for `numpy`, and for libraries under which the Python interpreter and `numpy` depend.

 Several other tools from the [SysInternals](https://learn.microsoft.com/en-us/sysinternals/) suite can be helpful as well:

 * [pskill](https://learn.microsoft.com/en-us/sysinternals/downloads/pskill).
 Windows OS does not come with a command-line 'kill' utility.
-The `pskill` can be used to kill processes by its identifier or by the name of the executable binary image.
+The `pskill` can be used to kill processes by their identifier or by the name of the executable binary image.
 Example: `pskill python.exe` kills all Python interpreters running in the current system.

 * [pslist](https://learn.microsoft.com/en-us/sysinternals/downloads/pslist).
-These tools obtain as input name of the process image file and reports:
+These tools obtain as input the name of the process image file and reports:
   * Number of Threads (Thd)
   * Number of Handles to kernel objects(Hnd)
   * Virtual Memory in KBytes (VM)